Alan Cumming: Activism and charity

 Cumming has promoted LGBT rights, MC-ing and attending fundraisers for organisations such as the Gay & Lesbian Alliance Against Defamation (GLAAD) and the Human Rights Campaign (HRC), and taking part in an Equality Network video campaign, from New York, promoting the legalisation of same-sex marriage in Scotland.
 Cumming also supports several AIDS charities, including the American Foundation for AIDS Research (AMFAR) and Broadway Cares/Equity Fights AIDS.
 In 2005, he released an award-winning fragrance called "Cumming" and a related line of scented bath lotion and body wash.
 A second fragrance was launched in 2011, named "Second (Alan) Cumming", with all proceeds going to charity.

 He is a supporter of the Scottish National Party and Scottish independence.
 He supported the 'Yes' campaign in the run-up to Scotland's referendum on independence in September 2014.
 In October 2014, Cumming and the Broadway cast of Cabaret collected donations for Broadway Cares/Equity Fights AIDS.
 Cumming endorsed Senator Bernie Sanders in the 2016 US presidential election.
 In October 2023, he signed the Artists4Ceasefire open letter to American President Joe Biden that called for a ceasefire of the Israeli bombardment of Gaza.

+In July 2026, Cumming, Benedict Cumberbatch, and Benedict Wong co-authored a statement opposing the proposed Paramount-Warner Bros merger, and encouraging Lisa Nandy, UK's Secretary of State for Digital, Culture, Media and Sport, to intervene in the takeover.

 Personal life

 Cumming is bisexual.
 His relationships include an eight-year marriage to actress Hilary Lyon, a two-year relationship with actress Saffron Burrows, and a six-year relationship with theatre director Nick Philippou.
 In 2006, Cumming stated that he "would dearly like to adopt a child", but that his life was "too hectic" for the rearing of children.

-Cumming and his partner, illustrator Grant Shaffer, dated for two years before becoming civil partners at the Old Royal Naval College in Greenwich, London, on 7 January 2007.
+Cumming and his husband, illustrator Grant Shaffer, dated for two years before becoming civil partners at the Old Royal Naval College in Greenwich, London, on 7 January 2007.
 Cumming and Shaffer legally married in New York on 7 January 2012, the fifth anniversary of their London union.

 On 7 November 2008, Cumming became a dual-national and was sworn in as a citizen of the United States at a ceremony in Manhattan.

 Cumming has stated that since 2012 he has maintained a vegan lifestyle.
 PETA awarded him its Humanitarian Award in 2017.
 Cumming is an atheist.